RHernandez44/CommandNotes/Cmd Line/Tools.md

 ```

 ---
-# Log Analysis from the CLI
+# Log Analysis from the CLI using Silk

 `SiLK`
 helps analysts gain insight into multiple aspects of network behaviour.